 From our point of view, one major content marketing trend within the e-commerce sector is the rise of the international content marketing strategy with a strong focus on multilingual SEO and video content.

-	Traditionally, e-commerce companies operating internationally have been content with simply translating their website and product descriptions, and perhaps the odd blog or video.
-But for those companies that are serious about driving sales globally, they are beginning to realise that this strategy is no longer enough.
+Traditionally, e-commerce companies operating internationally have been content with simply translating their website, product descriptions, and perhaps the odd blog or video.
+But for those companies that are serious about driving sales globally, they are beginning to realize that this strategy is no longer enough.

 2. Data-Based Stories

 Data-based stories will become the holy grail of content marketing in 2023.
 More than 2.75 million posts are published daily on WordPress alone, less than half of the entire web.
 It means you need something extraordinary to stand out from the crowd.

 Top 5 or Top 10 lists will take you only a short distance, but if you can spend some time and effort creating a data-based story and something newsworthy, that single piece of content will produce more results than ten ordinary pieces combined.

 The most significant trend we’ve seen in eCommerce has been that many of the brilliant gimmicks common in the industry have become more ineffective as users fatigue with the novelty.
 In fact, the trend in eCommerce for the coming decade seems to be a return to simplicity and service that has only really been achieved by Amazon.

 You should expect to see the most successful eCommerce stores of the next few years heavily focused on retaining customers and branding their products beyond just being a company that you buy from once to never buy from again.